 Avian influenza virus type A (H5N1) in U.S. dairy cattle

-- Avian influenza virus type A (H5N1) has been confirmed in dairy cattle in 14 states: 203 herds in California, 64 in Colorado, 35 in Idaho, 29 in Michigan, 26 in Texas, 13 in Iowa, nine each in Minnesota and New Mexico, seven in South Dakota, four in Kansas, two in Oklahoma, and one each in North Carolina, Ohio, and Wyoming.
-Get updates on detections here and answers to frequently asked questions here.
+- Avian influenza virus type A (H5N1) has been confirmed in dairy cattle in 17 states: 767 herds in California, 107 in Idaho, 64 in Colorado, 31 in Michigan, 29 in Texas, 13 each in Iowa and Utah, 11 in Nevada, nine each in Minnesota and New Mexico, seven in South Dakota, four each in Kansas and Arizona, two in Oklahoma, and one each in North Carolina, Ohio, and Wyoming.
+Get updates on detections here and background information here.

 - Tests so far indicate that the virus detected in dairy cattle is H5N1, Eurasian lineage goose/Guangdong clade 2.3.4.4b.
 This is the same clade that has been affecting wild birds and commercial poultry flocks and that has caused sporadic infections in several species of wild and domestic mammals in the United States.

 - Common clinical signs in affected cows include low appetite, reduced milk production, and abnormal appearance of milk (thickened, discolored).
-Lactating cows have been most highly affected, and signs of illness have been reported in less than 10% of cows within a herd.
+Lactating cows have been most highly affected.

 - While avian influenza virus type A (H5N1) is associated with high morbidity and mortality in birds ("highly pathogenic"), this hasn't been the case for dairy cattle.
-Most affected animals reportedly recover with supportive treatment, and the mortality/culling rate has been low at 2% or less.
+Most affected animals reportedly recover with supportive treatment, and the mortality/culling rate has been low at 2% or less on average.

-- The USDA has urged veterinarians and producers to practice good biosecurity; monitor for, separate, and test sick animals; minimize cattle movements; and isolate and monitor any newly received dairy cattle for 30 days upon arrival.
-In addition, since April 29, a federal order has been in effect, requiring testing of lactating dairy cattle for HPAI prior to interstate movement, and reporting of positive nucleic acid detection and serology results for livestock to the USDA’s Animal and Plant Health Inspection Service (APHIS).
+- Since April 29, 2024, a federal order has been in effect, requiring testing of lactating dairy cattle for H5N1 prior to interstate movement, and reporting of positive nucleic acid detection and serology results for livestock to the USDA’s Animal and Plant Health Inspection Service (APHIS).
 While the movement restriction initially applies to lactating dairy cows, this may be adjusted based on an evolving scientific understanding of the disease and risks.
 Find answers to frequently asked questions about the order here and guidance for producers and veterinarians here.

 - Canada has tightened import requirements on dairy cattle from the United States.

-- The USDA has announced financial assistance for producers with H5N1-affected premises to improve on-site biosecurity, as well as compensation for lost milk production.
+- The USDA is providing financial assistance for producers with H5N1-affected premises to improve on-site biosecurity, as well as compensation for lost milk production.
 Additional financial help to promote biosecurity and viral testing is available for producers whose herds have not tested positive for H5N1.

-- Federal and state agencies continue to conduct testing of clinical samples, including unpasteurized milk, nasal swabs, and tissue samples, as well as samples of milk along all stages of production.
+- Federal and state agencies continue to conduct testing of clinical samples, including unpasteurized milk, nasal swabs, and tissue samples.
 They also are performing viral genome sequencing.
 The USDA and state health officials encourage producers to work with their veterinarians to support sampling and testing.

-- The American Association of Bovine Practitioners (AABP) has created a working group of its members that, together with AVMA, is communicating with federal and state officials and working on additional biosecurity guidance.
+- The American Association of Bovine Practitioners (AABP) has a working group of its members that, together with AVMA, is communicating with federal and state officials.
 AABP members can find more information about these activities here.
-AABP guidance on navigating the federal order can be found here.

-- The CDC recommends monitoring people exposed to HPAI-infected animals of any species—including people wearing recommended personal protective equipment.
-Those who develop symptoms of HPAI should be tested for H5N1 virus at a state or local public health department.
+- The CDC recommends monitoring people exposed to infected animals of any species—including people wearing recommended personal protective equipment.
+Those who develop symptoms of H5N1 infection should be tested for the virus at a state or local public health department.

 Impact on other animals and public health

-- Since April 2022, infection with avian influenza virus type A (H5) has been confirmed in 36 people in the U.S. Fifteen of these cases involved poultry farm workers exposed to infected poultry in Colorado (9 cases) and Washington (6 cases).
-Twenty other cases involved dairy farm workers exposed to sick or infected cows—16 in California, two in Michigan, one in Texas, and one in Colorado.
+- Since the outbreak in dairy cattle began, infection with avian influenza virus type A (H5) has been confirmed in 70 people in the United States.
+Twenty-four of these cases involved poultry farm workers exposed to infected poultry in Washington (11 cases), Colorado (9 cases), and Iowa, Ohio, Oregon, and Wisconsin (1 case each).
+Forty-one other cases involved dairy farm workers exposed to sick or infected cows—36 in California, two in Michigan, one each in Colorado, Nevada, and Texas.
 Reported symptoms in farm workers generally have ranged from eye redness or discharge (consistent with conjunctivitis) to more typical flu symptoms, such as fever, chills, coughing, and sore throat/runny nose.
-Another case involved a person in Missouri with no known occupational exposure to sick or infected animals.
-The CDC, which has been closely monitoring the situation, assures these human cases are unrelated to each other, with no indication of person-to-person transmission.
-Furthermore, there has been no uptick in human cases of flu.
-Based on the available information, the CDC continues to consider the risk of HPAI to the general public low.
+However, serious illnesses have occurred, and one infected person with underlying health conditions (exposed to a noncommercial backyard flock and wild birds) has died.
+There has been no indication of person-to-person transmission, and the CDC continues to consider the risk of HPAI to the general public low.

-- People with close or prolonged, unprotected exposure to infected animals or their environments are at greater risk of infection.
+- People with close or prolonged, unprotected exposure to infected animals or their environments are at greater risk of infection, and people with weak or compromised immune systems may be at risk for more severe illness.
 For tips on how to protect yourself, see the CDC's information for workers exposed to the virus and the USDA’s recommendations on personal protective equipment.
 For tips on how to protect your workers, see the CDC’s interim guidance for employers.

 Impact on food safety

 - The USDA, FDA, and CDC continue to state they have no concerns about the safety of the commercial milk supply because milk from impacted animals is being diverted or destroyed so it does not enter the human food supply.
-In addition, products are pasteurized before entering interstate commerce for human consumption.
+In addition, products are pasteurized before entering interstate commerce for human consumption, and testing led by the FDA has confirmed that pasteurization is effective in inactivating the virus.

 - The USDA’s Food Safety and Inspection Service (FSIS) has tested ground beef samples from stores in states with confirmed-positive dairy cattle herds.
-The samples tested negative for the virus using polymerase chain reaction (PCR) methods, reaffirming that the meat supply is safe, too.
+The samples tested negative for the virus using polymerase chain reaction (PCR) methods, reaffirming that the meat supply is safe.

-- To better understand the implications of the H5N1 virus on beef destined for human consumption, the FSIS will start testing dairy cows at slaughter as part of its existing national residue monitoring program, beginning September 16.
+- To better understand the implications of H5N1 for beef destined for human consumption, the FSIS in September 2024 began testing dairy cows at slaughter as part of its existing national residue monitoring program.
 In the event of a positive test result, the USDA will work with industry to ensure the relevant carcass does not enter the food supply.

-- The FDA has recommended that states that permit the sale of raw milk (for human or animal consumption) within their state use their regulatory authorities to stop that sale if the milk may contain viable H5N1 virus, as may occur when the milk comes from an infected herd and is not pasteurized.
+- The FDA recommends that states that permit the sale of raw milk (for human or animal consumption) within their state use their regulatory authorities to stop that sale if the milk may contain viable H5N1 virus, as may occur when the milk comes from an infected herd and is not pasteurized.
+In December 2024, all raw whole milk and cream from a California dairy was recalled following detection of the virus in multiple samples from retail stores and dairy storage and bottling sites.
+While no illnesses were reported, the finding emphasizes the risks of foodborne disease inherent to unpasteurized milk and milk products.

 - The FDA strongly encourages that any milk diverted for feeding calves be heat treated to kill harmful bacteria or viruses before feeding.

-- People are advised not to drink raw milk or eat raw milk-based cheese, and to properly handle and cook meat to an internal temperature of at least 165°F. This includes any meat used to feed pets.
+- People are advised not to drink unpasteurized milk or eat unpasteurized milk-based cheese, and to properly handle and cook meat to an internal temperature of at least 165°F. This includes any meat used to feed pets.

 Additional resources